 Normally, you cannot deduct these types of capital expenses until you sell or otherwise dispose of the business.
-However, a special tax rule allows you to deduct up to $5,000 in start-up expenses the first year you are in business, and then deduct the remainder, if any, in equal amounts over the next 15 years.
-(IRC Sec.
-195.)
+However, a special tax rule allows you to deduct up to $5,000 in start-up expenses for the first year you are in business, and then deduct the remainder, if any, in equal amounts over the next 15 years.
+See IRC Sec.
+195.

 They do not include currently deductible research and experimentation expenses.
-The cost of longterm business assets is also not a start-up cost -- these costs are either expensed or depreciated once the business begins.
+The cost of long-term business assets is also not a start-up cost.
+These costs are either expensed or depreciated once the business begins.

-However, it’s not always so clear-cut when an inventor’s business passes through the start-up stage and begins operation.
+However, it is not always so clear-cut when an inventor’s business passes through the start-up stage and begins formal operation.
 If you’re a well established independent inventor who has patented several inventions and earned money from selling or licensing them, your business has clearly begun and you’re undoubtedly “carrying on” the business of being an inventor.

 Under the logic of these court decisions, your inventing business begins for tax purposes on the day you actually begin developing an invention.
 Thinking or dreaming about an invention is not sufficient.
-You must do real work on it -- but it is not necessary for you to finish it, patent it or make money from it.
+You must do real work on it, even though it is not necessary for you to finish it, patent it or make money from it.
 A thorough and complete inventor’s notebook documenting your work is the best evidence you can have to prove when you started working on your invention.

-You used to have to attach a separate statement to your tax return to claim start-up expenses as a current deduction.
-This is no longer required.
-Instead, you are automatically deemed to have made the election for the year in which your business began.
+At one time, inventors had to attach a separate statement to their tax return to claim start-up expenses as a current deduction.
+Now, however, you are automatically deemed to have made the election for the year in which your business began.
 All you must do is list your start-up costs as “Other expenses” on your Schedule C (or other appropriate return if you are not a sole proprietor).
-You don’t have to specifically identify the deducted amounts as start-up expenditures for the election to be effective.
+You do not need to specifically identify the deducted amounts as start-up expenditures in order for the election to be effective.